 Weather 1971– Daily weather observations are done following the guidelines of the Finnish Meterological Institute and as a part of the national network of weather observation.
 The manual observation began already in 1971, and during the 1990s an automatic observation station was built in Värriö.

 Cone series 1972–2009 Cones were collected every spring from the same group of 50 Scots pine and Norway spruce trees.
 Such systematic long-duration research was unique in Finland.
-There is both numeric data and from this study.
+There is both numeric data and stored seeds from this study.
 From each of the trees, all cones were collected and counted.
 Then from each cone, all seeds were counted and weighed as a lump.
 All the dried seeds are archived at the Oulanka Research Station.

 Marten 1975– Data on pine marten (Martes martes) was gathered in the winter, primarily based on the observation of tracks.
 There exists material both as written observation notes as well as in the form of frozen feces that were pre-processed at the Oulanka Research Station laboratory for later analysis.